 Cash and cash equivalents designated in the cash flow statement correspond to the balance sheet item "cash re-serves" and consist of cash balances and credit balances with central banks.
 The assets at central banks are dedicated to the minimum reserve which must be held as assets at the Austrian National Bank in accordance with ECB directives.
-The minimum reserves are part of the stock of payment instruments, which in the interpreta-tion of the Austrian National Bank, can be considered as the basis for current payment transactions.
+The minimum reserves are part of the stock of payment instruments, which in the interpretation of the Austrian National Bank, can be considered as the basis for current payment transactions.
 For that reason, the minimum reserve fulfils the definition "cash and cash equivalents" and is therefore presented in the cash reserve.
+Cash reserves are classified as "held" and examined in terms of SPPI.
+Hypo Tirol does not hold cash and cash equivalents which have harmful effects according to SPPI.